trizzid/game-library/README.md

 game-library
 ============

-* replace use of primitive types (command strings)
 * group commands in a container
 * add shortcut perfix to command ([0]-Help, [1]-Describe)
 * display output in own window